Support & FAQ

 Understanding Operators

 Q: What are the benefits of becoming an operator?
-A: As an operator, you can:
+A: As an operator, you:

 Q: What's the difference between being a storage user and an operator?
-A: While all users can store files on shdwDrive:
+A: Key differences:

 Requirements & Setup